 I sat on the bus among a group of African-American and Hispanic ladies on their way back from work and we had a really good chat.
 As the only Anglo Saxon on the bus I stood out a bit to be sure.
 The female bus driver was very funny and unusually animated and I was getting quizzed from all around me.

 It was rather surreal describing my travels, especially around Africa to an audience of predominantly African Americans.
 I was concerned I was boring them all, but they genuinely seemed fascinated and kept prompting me for more.
 The lady sitting next to me said she really wanted to visit Africa, but expressed concern it was dangerous.
 As I looked out of the bus window at Colfax Avenue I assured her it was considerably less dangerous than where we were.

 I had a very comfortable and peaceful night in my ghetto campsite and early the next day took an Uber taxi with my cheerful and friendly driver, Charles, to Denver International airport.

 I had not booked an Uber taxi before, and it cost a third of the price of the regular cabs.
-I could track my cab on an iPhone app as it approached and see a biography of the driver and description of the car.
-All very impressive.
+Much to my amusement I could track my cab on the iPhone app as it approached and could see a biography of the driver and description of the car.
+Isn’t technology great?

 After being back in Hong Kong for a few days, and recovering from my jet lag, I reflected on my “small bike trip” in the USA.